 As we’ve already seen, AcuSensor is an optional component (included with Acunetix WVS) that is installed on the server-side and is available for both PHP and .NET applications.
 The use of AcuSensor provides what is known as Interactive Application Security Testing (IAST).

 Most web application black-box scanners (including Acunetix WVS without AcuSensor) can’t see how code behaves while it’s being executed.
-On the other end-of the spectrum, source code analysis tools can’t always understand what happens when code is in execution.
+On the other end of the spectrum, source code analysis tools can’t always understand what happens when the code is in execution.

 As we’ve already seen, Acunetix AcuSensor can indicate the vulnerable line of code and can even report additional debug information.
 This greatly increases a development team’s efficiency at resolving critical security bugs.